kwatch/benry-ruby/benry-cmdapp/README.md

   test1              : test action #1
 ```

+Command-line option `-l, --list` also prints the same result of the above example.
+This is useful if you specify default action name wit `config.default_action`.

+Action name list contains alias names, too.
+If you want to:

+* list only alias names, run `ruby xxx.rb -l | grep -i 'alias of'`.
+* list only action names, run `ruby xxx.rb -l | grep -iv 'alias of'`.

 If prefix (such as `xxx:`) is specified instead of action name,
 Benry-CmdApp lists action names which have that prefix.